integrated-land-simulator/model_description/descript/matsiro.md

 where $(i,j)$ are indexes of the grid horizontal location, $I_L$ is the land use type, and $I_S$ is the soil type.

-The types of external parameters given by map are as follows:
+The types of external parameters $\phi$ given by map are as follows:

 | Variable                     | Description                          | Temporal resolution | Units                |
 |:-----------------------------|:-------------------------------------|:--------------------|:---------------------|